-A 28-year study has shown that money worries are increasingly keeping teenagers awake at night.
+A 28-year study by a Swedish university has shown that money worries are increasingly keeping teenagers awake at night.
 In fact, financial stress is outweighing fears about the environment and global war.
-Back in the 1980s, climate change and global conflict caused high levels of anxiety in youngsters.
+In the 1980s, climate change and global conflict caused high levels of anxiety in youngsters.
 They also produced countless sleepless nights for teenagers and college students.
-However, these concerns now pale in comparison to financial security woes – which are seeing record numbers of insomniacs trying to map out their futures.
+However, these concerns now pale in comparison to financial security woes – which are causing record cases of insomnia for those trying to map out their futures.

 Sleep disturbance was strongly associated with worries about the family’s financial situation.